High School Revenge

 Defiance flared in Billy's eyes.
 "Am I under arrest?
 You can't make me do anything if I'm not under arrest."

 "Fine," said Rollings.
 "I'd hoped you wouldn't make a scene.
 Turn around and put your hands on top of your head."

 Billy's eyes popped open wide as the deputy reached for his cuffs.
 "You're serious!"

 Billy looked at Mr. Shultz.
 "Can he do this?
 Can't you do something?"

 Mr. Shultz shook his head.
 "Better do as he says, Billy."

 Billy put his hands on his head and slowly turned around.
 A sob escaped his lips as the cold steel of the handcuffs closed around his wrists.
-The deputy informed him that he was being arrested for assault and attempted rape.
+The deputy informed Billy that he was under arrest for assault and attempted rape.